 When we crossed the border into Mongolia from Russia in the west, we had to wait for two hours while the Mongolian border guards had lunch.
+(On the Russian side, you will have to show the paperwork you were given when entering from Kazakhstan, if you came that way).
 It’s best to tackle the border in the morning.
 The process is straight forward and you’ll just need to get a bunch of colourful stamps.
 You’ll be given a piece of paper by customs if you have a vehicle, which you’ll need to keep for the duration of your stay.

 The Mongolian visa is single-entry and valid for 30 days.
 It is valid for 90 days from the date it was issued meaning you can enter anytime within 90 days of issue and stay for 30 days.
 Mongolia does allow visa exemptions for certain nationalities, click here to find out if you’re on that list.

 If you’re travelling overland you won’t be able to get a visa on arrival, so you’ll need to source your visa in your home country or from an embassy abroad, which is incredibly easy.

 We obtained our Mongolian visa in Almaty, Kazakhstan and it was the easiest visa process we’ve ever had.
 We walked into the embassy, paid 90 USD per person (we paid for an immediate visa, it’s around 70 USD if you don’t mind waiting a few days) and they processed the visa and gave our passports back in 10 minutes.

 - You will need your passport, a copy of your passport, complete and printed application forms and two passport photos.

 - You can only pay in USD.